Conditionally Parameterized, Discretization-Aware Neural Networks for Mesh-Based Modeling of Physical Systems: Summary

 \section{Summary}

 This work draws inspiration from discretized numerical methods, and generalizes the idea of conditional parametrization for mesh-based models.
 Conditionally-parameterized networks can flexibly incorporate physical quantities as well as numerical discretization information into trainable weights, leading to efficient learning of high-order and unstructured features.
 Drop-in modifications are demonstrated on different architectures for several important tasks related to mesh-based modeling of physical systems.
 Considerable performance improvements are achieved in the numerical tests compared with the traditional counterparts.
 In the coarse-graining and super-resolution tasks, a small network with a simple CP-Dense layer is capable of stabilizing or improving numerical solutions.
 In a test of future state prediction of a rocket injector, the CP-GNet is shown to be capable of predicting the flow with complex combustion process for a few hundred steps on an irregular mesh.
-The CP-GNet is also more efficient than the non-CP variant with only a fraction of the training data or with a more shallow architecture.
-(In the appendix,) we also demonstrated advantage over the MeshGraphNets on two flow simulation tasks.
+Although a direct CP modification will cause a linear increase in the number of parameters w.r.t. the chosen parameter, such an increase can be compensated by reducing the size of the latent vectors.
+Indeed, the CP-GNet is more efficient than the non-CP variant with only a fraction of the training data or with a more shallow architecture.
+In the appendix, we compare the CP-GNet with the MeshGraphNet on two flow simulation tasks.
 Overall, the proposed architecture improves the potential for incorporating physical intuition as well as knowledge of numerical discretization.